 These changes in psychological states have greatly altered the expectations of consumer experience.
 How does one get in touch with this new era of consumer wants and needs?
 How does one understand the new relationships that people have with products and brands?
 How does one enhance the clarity of their marketing communications?

 The programme is centered around providing a top level understanding of the processes happening in the consumer’s mind.
 It goes above and beyond traditional methods to explain buying choices, and equips you with the tools and models needed to grasp the interaction of conscious and nonconscious thoughts.
 The aim of the programme is to build the knowledge required for assessing the key psychological factors which drive consumer choice, and improve one’s means of acquiring quality insights about consumer behaviour.
 This will help to improve business strategy, enhance consumer experience, and narrow the gap between consumer wants and needs.”

 Post-Graduate Degrees and Ph.D.
-Programs
+Programs for behavioral science education

 These programs are mostly in-person, and are for those considering taking time off to get a degree, either for a career change or to bolster their current career.

 If there are any programs I’ve missed, be sure to leave a note in the comments!